 It's the Democrats, Stupid

 There is an old saying in politics that "you can't beat somebody with nobody."
 Trump is a reprehensible person and a dangerous president.
 All the Democrats endlessly waste their breath and listeners' time telling the voters how bad President Trump is.
-Negativity is good for depressing the vote for the opposition and keeping independent voters home, but in the end, voters have to vote for someone and something.
-No matter how bad Trump is, his opponent could be worse.
+Negativity is good for depressing the vote and keeping independent voters home, but in the end, voters have to vote for someone and something.

 How stupid can you get?